NiclasSvensson/Minesweeper/README.md

 # Explosion animation

 The explosion animation is created by Oliver Remund in Piskel and can be found [here](https://www.piskelapp.com/p/agxzfnBpc2tlbC1hcHByEwsSBlBpc2tlbBiAgMDa6NjhCgw/view).
+All other game art was created by me.